dr-jts/pg-util/svg/README.md

 ### svgStyle

-Encodes an array of name,value pairs as a string of SVG CSS name:value; properties
+Encodes an array of name,value pairs as a string of SVG CSS `name: value;` properties

 ### svgHSL